 Well, this time around we needed to get back to visit Stillwater Minnesota to check in on some family quickly, and it was winter.
 Not a time we wanted to drive the motorhome to Minnesota.

 So we booked 6 non-stop tickets from Tampa, FL to Minneapolis, MN and then told the kids.
 They were thrilled!

 Now, if you know me well, you know that I’m a planner.
-I’m one of those moms that is usually prepared for most things, without bringing my entire bathroom closet.
+I’m one of those moms who is usually prepared for most things, without bringing my entire bathroom closet.
 So I figured I was ready to tackle our first flying with kids experience.

-Then we had to keep our 3 year old occupied for 4 1/2 hours at the airport.
+Then we had to keep our 3-year-old occupied for 4 1/2 hours at the airport.

 Traveling with toddlers can be a challenge, especially when you have older kids that do so well and show you what life will be like in just a few more years when traveling together.

 So I wanted to share with you 11 tips that helped us during our first time traveling with a toddler on a plane.
 We spent much of it hanging at the airport but also on the plane and these ideas made our experience go pretty well….oh and 1 thing NOT to do.